GALIB978/linux-virtualaization-7/README.md

-# linux-virtualaization-7
+# linux-virtuala---
-Introduction to Virtualization Concepts
+#### Part 1: Introduction to Virtualization Concepts

-Virtualization
-Virtualization is the technology that allows multiple virtual environments to run on a single physical system.
-This can be done through virtual machines or containers.
-Virtualization improves resource utilization and enables better isolation of applications.
+1. __Virtualization:__ Virtualization is the process of creating virtual instances of computer resources, such as operating systems, storage, and networks, allowing multiple environments to run on a single physical system.

-Hypervisor
-A hypervisor is software that creates and manages virtual machines on a host system.
-There are two types of hypervisors:
+2. __Hypervisor:__ A hypervisor is a software layer that enables virtualization by allowing multiple virtual machines (VMs) to share the same physical hardware.

-Type 1: Runs directly on the hardware.
-Type 2: Runs on top of an existing OS.
-Virtual Machines (VMs)
-A VM is a software-based simulation of a physical computer.
-Each VM runs its own operating system, and VMs are isolated from one another.

-Containers
-Containers provide an isolated environment for running applications.
-Unlike VMs, containers share the host OS’s kernel but run in separate user spaces, making them lightweight.
+3. __Virtual Machines (VMs):__ VMs are software-based emulations of a physical computer, running an OS and applications as if they were on a dedicated machine.

+4. __Containers:__ Containers are lightweight, portable environments that package an application along with its dependencies, ensuring consistency across different environments. ization-7

  __Key Differences Between VMs and Containers:__